rachelung/DSC180A-Result-Replication/README.md

 - include documentation both in your README.md, describing the purpose of the code, its contents, and how to run it.
 - be runnable runnable via the command python run.py data.
 Include a data-params.json file in the config directory, which specifies any data-input locations.
 If your data-ingestion requires data that is on your local computer, include a copy of the data in your domain’s /teams directory on the DSMLP server and include that location in your data-params.json.

-# Guidelines as established by project mentor:
+# (Checkpoint 1) Guidelines as established by project mentor:

 1. Related work: Try to summarize the lecture and fuse it together with AutoPhrase's related work.
 Paraphrase is required.
 Plagiarization is not allowed.